dxiai/styleguide/other_index.md

 It seems that some information has been restricted from a sass bug.
 Stupidly pg paged did not report such error.

 <p class="alert alert-warning">hello warning</p>

+i wonder whether the error appears in the class definition of the html code above.